Mamo Seukukwi, 90 year old Arhuaco Leader and Spiritual Geographer

 Black Line Journey: The Black Line forms a virtual triangle around the base of the SNSM, approximately 100 miles on each side, connecting 54 sacred sites.
 The Line is a spiritual boundary that demarcates the ancestral territory of the four indigenous groups of the Sierra Nevada, the Koguis, Arhuacos, Wiwas and Kankuamos.
 The purpose of the Mamos’ journey is to make offerings at these sites in compliance with their “Law of Origin”.
 The Mamos have been making these offerings for millennia.
 This is how they care for the Sierra Nevada, which they call “The Heart of the World”.

-A film about the Black Line Journey of January 2010 produced by TEP (from footage filmed at the request of the Mamos) may be viewed here.
+A film about the Black Line Journey of January 2010 produced by TEP may be viewed below:

-A music video titled “La Linea Negra” (The Black Line in Spanish) by the musical group Ganyarikies) produced by TEP may be viewed here: http://www.youtube.com/watch?v=6MxzczRms6Q
+A music video titled “La Linea Negra” (The Black Line in Spanish) by the musical group Ganyarikies, produced by TEP may be viewed below or by clicking this link.